HwWobbe/WipHww/newFolder.md

 * This file now exists in one of my repos.
 * It seems I can edit this newFolder file, which is likely also stored in my GoogleDrive.
 * This folder exists within my GoogleDrive.
 It exists within a StackEdit workspace that was created by StackEdit.
 * My attempt to place it in the existing Google Workspace likely failed due to Permissions.
+Re-test this.

 # ^

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNjIyODg3NzksLTM0MTkzMjk2NiwtMj
+eyJoaXN0b3J5IjpbNzY4MzQ1MjQxLC0zNDE5MzI5NjYsLTI3Nj
-c2NjMyOTUsLTIwNjgxMTUxMzUsLTE1OTM2OTAwMDQsMTU3MzQ5
+YzMjk1LC0yMDY4MTE1MTM1LC0xNTkzNjkwMDA0LDE1NzM0OTM4
-Mzg3Ml19
+NzJdfQ==
 -->